 The study of International Relations, due to its multifaceted nature, obliges us to adopt a multidisciplinary perspective.
 In particular, economic analysis is a fundamental and essential approach to understanding international events.
-Essentially, this course therefore offers the foundations of economic analysis that allow us to understand the current global environment.
+This course, therefore, offers the foundations of economic analysis that allow us to understand the current global environment.
 Thus, the course is designed to provide students with the basic concepts and methods of analysis of economic science that will ultimately be applied to international issues and problems.